| Sources: GoDucks.com (official bio), 247Sports, SI Oregon, On3, Lookout Eugene-Springfield, Duck Sports Central

 Drew Mehringer, Oregon Ducks Offensive Coordinator

 Drew Mehringer was promoted to offensive coordinator in January 2026 after Will Stein left for the Kentucky head coaching job.
-Mehringer had been Oregon's wide receivers coach and passing game coordinator since 2022, joining Lanning's original staff from Texas.
+Mehringer joined Lanning's original staff on January 4, 2022 as tight ends coach, was elevated to co-offensive coordinator in 2025, and now takes over the full play-calling duties.
+He came to Eugene from Texas, where he was Tom Herman's wide receivers coach and passing game coordinator (2017-2019).
 Dante Moore calls him 'our scientist.'
 Players describe him as deeply intelligent, technically demanding, but calm under pressure.
 The promotion keeps the system intact.
 Same playbook.
 Same terminology.
 Same relationships with the players.
 Different voice in the headset.

 Background